 - Racial group of person stopped

-COMPARING SEARCH RATES AT TRAFFIC STOPS
+COMPARING SEARCH RATES AT VEHICLE STOPS

 - Deputies recorded searching Black drivers 5 times as often as White drivers per 1000 stops.